CMU-Graphics/Scotty3D/docs/animation/skeleton_kinematics.md

 You need to implement these routines in `student/skeleton.cpp` for forward kinematics.

 *   `Joint::joint_to_bind`
-    Rreturn a matrix transforming points in the space of this joint to points in mesh space in bind position  up to the base of this joint (end of its parent joint).
+    Return a matrix transforming points in the space of this joint to points in mesh space in bind position  up to the base of this joint (end of its parent joint).
 You should traverse upwards from this joint's parent all the way up to the root joint and accumulate their transformations.
 *   `Joint::joint_to_posed`
     Return a matrix transforming points in the space of this joint to points in mesh space, taking into account joint poses.
 Again, you should traverse upwards from this joint's parent to the root joint.